tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log(test1); // ReferenceError: test1 is not defined (var is function-scoped)
 ```

-Here we see the uniqueness of "var".
+Here we see the uniqueness of `var`.
 It is accessible from outside of code blocks related to
 conditional statements such as "if", as well as loops.
-When used inside of a funciton, "var" is
+When used inside of a funciton, `var` is
 accessible to that specific function.
-No nested functions will have access to this "var", nor will
+No nested functions will have access to this `var`, nor will
 other functions have access to their's.
-If we were to try to console.log(test1) after the
+If we were to try to `console.log(test1)` after the
-exampleScopeDifference(), it would also return a "ReferenceError: test1 is not defined".
+exampleScopeDifference(), it would also return `ReferenceError: test1 is not defined`.
 In this
-example we also see that "var" is reassignable just like "let".
+example we also see that `var` is reassignable just like `let`.

-Other related behavior would be that if the "var" variable is declared at the top level of a
+Other related behavior would be that if the `var` variable is declared at the top level of a
 program, which is referred to as a global variable, it is actually added to the global object
 that JS uses while executing.
-The other types "const" and "let" would also become global
+The other types `const` and `let` would also become global
-variables in this case, but they would not be added to the global object as with "var".
+variables in this case, but they would not be added to the global object as with `var`.
 This
-can lead to naming conflicts and namespace pollution with "var" usage.
+can lead to naming conflicts and namespace pollution with `var` usage.

 Scope is a common consideration across all programming languages.
 It stands out in JS with closures,
 states within functions that are were called in the run time of the program.
 These were touched on